chef-customers/dockerized-chef-services/README.md

 ## How it works

 * All of the Chef Server and Chef Automate services have been packaged as Habitat `.hart` files here: [https://bldr.habitat.sh/#/pkgs/chef-server]
 * and exported to docker containers here:  [https://hub.docker.com/r/chefserverofficial/]
+* These containers support running under a random, arbitrary user and/or group id.
 * Launch containers via `docker-compose` or `docker run ...`  Compose files have been created which pull the docker containers and run them using Host mode networking.
 Alternatively, [docker run Chef Server](https://github.com/chef-customers/dockerized-chef-services/tree/master/docker_run_chef_server.md) and [docker run Automate](https://github.com/chef-customers/dockerized-chef-services/tree/master/docker_run_automate.md) files demonstrate how to launch via `docker run ...` commands.
 * Each host forms its own non-permanent Habitat gossip ring, sharing service discovery data intra-host only
 * Environment variables are used to configure settings from the default

-## Docker Images
-All docker images are under the [chefserverofficial](https://hub.docker.com/u/chefserverofficial/) origin on Docker Hub.
-These images have been exported from [Habitat](http://bldr.habitat.sh/#/origins/chef-server/packages) packages and support running the processes with random, arbitrary user and/or group id.

 ## Deploying it